SET-IITGN/MineCPP/README.md

 ## Introduction

 MineCPP - A tool to mine a GitHub repository and obtain a dataset containing a list of bug-fix pairs and related information.
-The tool, with the argument -U [GitHub URL], mines the repository and provides the output dataset.csv.
-The schema of dataset.csv contains 17 columns and each row in it represents a potential bug-fix pair.
+The tool, with the argument -U [GitHub URL], mines the repository and provides the output project_name.csv.
+The schema of project_name.csv contains 17 columns and each row in it represents a potential bug-fix pair.

 ## Getting Started